neelkamath/crystal-skull/docs/CONTRIBUTING.md

 CI/CD is setup to automatically update the hosted documentation and development server for all commits to the `master` branch which have passed the tests.

-Create a GitHub release for every new HTTP API version.

 When required, update the [Docker Hub repository](https://hub.docker.com/r/neelkamath/crystal-skull)'s **Overview**.

 If you're forking the repo to develop the project as your own and not just to send back a PR, follow [these steps](fork.md).